-Procedure: Responsibilities for implementation, application, and enforcement of this rule are listed below.

-Employee In order to be eligible for bilingual pay, employees must pass a bilingual proficiency examination.
+- Procedure: Responsibilities for implementation, application, and enforcement of this rule are listed below. - Employee In order to be eligible for bilingual pay, employees must pass a bilingual proficiency examination.

-Department Head Requests for consideration of bilingual pay designations shall be submitted on the determination.

-Position Allocation List Budget Worksheet by the Department Head or designee to the Chief Administrator and the Personnel Director through the budget process.
-The Chief Administrator, Personnel Director, and the Board of Supervisors shall have final requests for bilingual pay and making a recommendation to the Board of Supervisors as outlined above.
+- Department Head Requests for consideration of bilingual pay designations shall be submitted on the Position Allocation List Budget Worksheet by the Department Head or designee to the Chief Administrator and the Personnel Director through the budget process.
+The Chief Administrator, Personnel Director, and the Board of Supervisors shall have final determination. - Personnel Office The Chief Administrator and Personnel Director is responsible for reviewing all new requests for bilingual pay and making a recommendation to the Board of Supervisors as outlined above.
 The Personnel Office will update the position allocation list.
-All processes and/or vendors for bilingual proficiency examinations shall be approved by the Personnel Director before examinations can be conducted.
+All processes and/or vendors for bilingual proficiency examinations shall be approved by the Personnel Director before examinations can be conducted. - Required Forms: Position Allocation List Budget Worksheet - References: TCPR §2201: Position Allocation List; TCPR §2304: Post Retirement Employment; Memorandums of Understanding - Effective Date: July 21, 2020 Revised Date: April 16, 2024